paulbayer/Inventory_Scripts/README.md

 - **all_my_elbs.py**
   - The objective of this script was to find all the various Load Balancers created in various accounts within your org.

+- **all_my_enis.py**
+  - This is a script I'm working on to use to find devices across all of my Orgs when all I have is the public IP address.
+Having so many different accounts - regions and Orgs makes finding something a real pain in the butt.

 - **all_my_functions.py**
   - The objective of this script was to find all the various Lambda functions you've created and left in various accounts.